SteveJu1/Computer-version-toturials/README.md

 it has a set of hyperparameters but it has no parameters to learn
 ***
 ## 实践
+***
+## Face Recognition
+two categories:
+Face Verification - "is this the claimed person?".This is a 1:1 matching problem.
+Face Recognition - "who is this person?".
+This is a 1:K matching problem.
+***
+***
 * [fashion_mnist图像分类](https://github.com/lukkyy/Computer-version-toturials/blob/master/example/fashion_mnist.py)
 * [手写数字识别](https://github.com/lukkyy/Computer-version-toturials/blob/master/example/mnist.py)
 * [CNN卷积神经网络](https://github.com/lukkyy/Computer-version-toturials/blob/master/example/Convolution.py)